Welcome to another entry in our PEAK Threat Hunting Framework and we are taking our detective theme to the next level.

 Like a good detective establishing motive, we need to understand when and why to use this method.
 M-ATH is a good choice when a hunt topic fits the right criteria:

-A good M-ATH problem should always meet at least criteria #1 (simpler methods aren't effective enough), but the more criteria that fit, the more likely that you're on the right path!
+A good M-ATH problem should always meet at least criteria #1 — simpler methods aren't effective enough.
+Even better, though, is that the more criteria that fit, the more likely that you're on the right path!

 Model-Assisted Threat Hunting with PEAK